 We were somewhere between rich and poor, a family of seven in a three-bedroom home on Merle Hay Road.
 (Why seven?
 One divorced woman plus six kids.
 She slept on the sofa.)

-In high school I worked at a pharmacy just a block north of Grand Avenue, delivering prescriptions to old ladies in the neighborhood, driving a car with a manual transmission that I learned to drive in a panic on my very first day on the job.
+In high school I worked at a pharmacy just a block north of Grand Avenue, delivering prescriptions to old ladies in the neighborhood, driving a car with a manual transmission that I learned to operate in a panic on my very first day on the job.